ahenager/TextToPDFArchive/README.md

 Uses Haru PDF Library (libhpdf, libharu) to turn a text file into a PDF/A document.

 This is a Windows-only demo of Haru PDF (libhpdf)'s PDF/A creation.
-It is something that I created in passing during a project that required generation of PDF/A documents and is by no means a complete program, but perhaps it will help those trying to create PDF/A documents under Windows using only open-source software.
+It is something that I created in passing during a project for Kellpro Inc that required generation of PDF/A documents and is by no means a complete program, but perhaps it will help those trying to create PDF/A documents under Windows using only open-source software.

 The VC10 directory contains project files that allow the program to be built using Visual Studio 2010.
 I have not tested it under the Express Edition, but I'm not aware of any reason that it wouldn't work.
 These project files